 Crews cannot add or modify damages, notes, or photos for completed checks

-To continue documenting the shipment, crews must start a new check type.
+To continue documenting the shipment, crews start a new check type.

-Note: To exit a check without saving progress, it must be abandoned before completion, ensuring damages and exceptions remain tied to the correct check and point in the move.
+Note: To exit a check without saving progress, abandon it before completion.
+That keeps damages and exceptions tied to the correct check and point in the move.

 Pausing or Abandoning a Descriptive Inventory Check